What's Not Covered

 - If you need family planning services

-- If Well Sense Health Plan (or Beacon Health Strategies for behavioral health services) gives prior approval, also called prior authorization, for you to get care from an out-of-network provider
+- If Well Sense Health Plan (or Beacon Health Options for behavioral health services) gives prior approval, also called prior authorization, for you to get care from an out-of-network provider

 What if I see a doctor who doesn't accept Well Sense Health Plan, will you still cover it?